NathanWichmann/Personal-Portfolio/README.md

 # Personal-Portfolio.io

-# Assignment Link <a href="https://github.com/NathanWichmann/Personal-Portfolio.io/blob/main/Personal-Portfolio/Personal-Portfolio.html"> Assignment</a>

-# Repository Link <a href="https://nathanwichmann.github.io/Personal-Portfolio.io/"> Portfolio</a>
+# Deployed website Link <a href="https://nathanwichmann.github.io/Personal-Portfolio.io/"> Portfolio</a>
 This repository (Personal Portfolio) is an educational homework assignment from CARL-OTT-FSF-PT-02-20121-U-C coding boot-camp.
 It combines our knowledge of html5 and CSS together to create a personal portfolio that we can use through-out the course and after we graduate to show potential employers what we have accomplished.